 Barbara has Seton Hall Prep blue in her family as her son Christopher Farley is part of the class of ’92.

-Students in the Classes of 2018 & 2019 were admitted to the following
+Students in the Classes of 2018 - 2021 were admitted to the following Most Competitive national universities and liberal arts colleges:

-Amherst College • Bates College • Boston College • Boston University • Bowdoin College • Brown University Bucknell University • Carnegie Mellon University • Colby College • Colgate University • College of The Holy Cross Columbia University • Cornell University • Dartmouth College • Duke University • Emory University Fordham University • Georgetown University • Georgia Institute of Technology • Hamilton College Harvard University • Haverford College • Johns Hopkins University • Lafayette College • Lehigh University Massachusetts Institute of Technology • Middlebury College • New York University • Northeastern University Northwestern University • Princeton University • Rice University • Swarthmore College Tufts University • Tulane University • United States Military Academy • United States Naval Academy University of California-Berkeley • University of California-Los Angeles • University of Chicago University of Michigan-Ann Arbor • University of North Carolina-Chapel Hill • University of Notre Dame University of Pennsylvania • University of Richmond • University of Southern California University of Virginia • Vanderbilt University • Vassar College • Villanova University Wake Forest University • Washington & Lee University • Washington University in St. Louis Wesleyan University • William & Mary • Yale University
+Amherst College • Bates College • Boston College • Brown University • Carnegie Mellon University • Colgate University • Colorado College • Columbia University • Cornell University • Dartmouth College • Duke University • Emory University • Georgetown University • Georgia Institute of Technology • Grinnell College • Hamilton College • Haverford College • Johns Hopkins University • Lafayette College • Massachusetts Institute of Technology • Middlebury College • New York University • Northwestern University • Princeton University • Rice University • Skidmore College • Stanford University • Tufts University • Tulane University • United States Military Academy • United States Naval Academy • University of California-Berkeley • University of California-Los Angeles • University of Chicago • University of Michigan-Ann Arbor • University of North Carolina-Chapel Hill • University of Notre Dame • University of Pennsylvania • University of Richmond • University of Southern California • University of Virginia • University of Texas-Austin • Vanderbilt University • Vassar College • Wake Forest University • Washington & Lee University • Washington University in St. Louis • Wesleyan University • Yale University